 - a.
-A League Open Final meet will be held for each league. - b.
+A League Final meet will be held for each league at a location to be determined by vote by the league representatives. - b.
 To qualify for entry into the League Open Final meet, an athlete must fulfill both of the following requirements: - i) Have participated in at least half of the team's league meets.
 If this is an odd number of meets, the requirement will be rounded downwards to the next lower whole number (example, in a 7-meet season, minimum number of meets is therefore 3).
-The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets).

-- ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - c.
+The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets). - ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - c.
 A competitor in the Gremlin age group may participate in a maximum of any three events; Bantam through Intermediate may participate in a maximum of any four events. - d.
 Running events will be conducted as final flights as shown below:

-3000 meter (M, Y, and I) - Final flights 80 -meter low hurdles (Midget Girls, Midget Boys) - Final flights 100-meter low hurdles (Youth, Intermediate) - Final flights 400 meter/440-yard relays (G, B, M, Y and I) - Final flights 1500 meter (G, B, M, Y, I) - Final flights 400 meter/440-yard dashes (G, B, M, Y and I) - Final flights 100-meter (G, B, M, Y and I) - Final flights 800 meter/880-yard run (G, B, M, Y and I) - Final flights 200 meter/220-yard dashes (G, B, M, Y and I) - Final flights 1600 meter/One-mile relays (B, M, Y and I) - Final flights e.
+3000 meter (M, Y, and I/YO) - Final flights 80 -meter low hurdles (Midget Girls, Midget Boys) - Final flights 100-meter low hurdles (Youth, Intermediate) - Final flights 400 meter/440-yard relays (G, B, M, Y and I/YO) - Final flights 1500 meter (G, B, M, Y, I/YO) - Final flights 400 meter/440-yard dashes (G, B, M, Y and I/YO) - Final flights 100-meter (G, B, M, Y and I/YO) - Final flights 800 meter/880-yard run (G, B, M, Y and I/YO) - Final flights 200 meter/220-yard dashes (G, B, M, Y and I/YO) - Final flights 1600 meter/One-mile relays (B, M, Y and I/YO) - Final flights e.
 Field events will begin at 08:30 (except for high jump with will start at 08:15) and run concurrently unless combined.

-HIGH JUMP LONG JUMP Gremlin Girls Gremlin Boys SHOT-PUT
+HIGH JUMP LONG JUMP SHOT-PUT

+Gremlin Girls

+Gremlin Boys

-Bantam Girls Intermediate Boys Youth Boys
+Bantam Girls Intermediate Boys/YM Youth Boys

-Bantam Boys Intermediate Girls Youth Girls
+Bantam Boys Intermediate Girls/YW Youth Girls

-Midget Girls Midget Girls Intermediate Girls
+Midget Girls Midget Girls Intermediate Girls/YW

-Midge Boys Midget Boys Intermediate Boys
+Midge Boys Midget Boys Intermediate Boys/YM

 Youth Girls Youth Girls Bantam Girls

 Youth Boys Youth Boys Bantam Boys

-Intermediate Girls Bantam Girls Midget Girls
+Intermediate Girls/YW Bantam Girls Midget Girls

-Intermediate Boys Bantam Boys Midget Boys
+Intermediate Boys/YM Bantam Boys Midget Boys

 f.
-Conduct of the meet is the responsibility of the League President who may name a committee to provide assistance.
-All competing clubs are to supply adults for meet official duties.
-A host club may be designated if the league members deem this appropriate.
+Conduct of the meet is the responsibility of the League President who may name a committee